opencontainers/runc/man/runc-checkpoint.8.md

-   --file-locks                 handle file locks, for safety --pre-dump                   dump container's memory information only, leave the container running after this --manage-cgroups-mode value  cgroups mode: 'soft' (default), 'full' and 'strict' --empty-ns value             create a namespace, but don't restore its properies
+   --file-locks                 handle file locks, for safety --pre-dump                   dump container's memory information only, leave the container running after this --manage-cgroups-mode value  cgroups mode: 'soft' (default), 'full' and 'strict' --empty-ns value             create a namespace, but don't restore its properties